Naoki Urasawa: 2010–2019

 An art exhibition of Urasawa's work was on display in Tokyo from January 16 to March 31, 2016, before moving to Osaka from November 26 to January 25, 2017.
 It included illustrations, manga manuscripts, story notes, and childhood manga.
 Urasawa contributed a short, full color, left-to-right manga titled "Tanshin Funin/Solo Mission" to the February 2016 French comics anthology The Tipping Point to commemorate publisher Humanoids' 40th anniversary.
 Re-titled Turning Point, the anthology was published in Japan in September 2017.
 He created a short three-page manga about 1960s British rock band the Beatles time-traveling to 2016.
 Released in June 2016 on the website of Tokyo radio station InterFM897, it coincides with the TV program KKBOX Here comes The Beatles and celebrates the 50th anniversary of the band's visit to Japan.

 On April 9, 2017, Urasawa began co-hosting a radio program with actor and comedian Junji Takada.
 Junji and Naoki airs Sundays at 5pm on Nippon Cultural Broadcasting and features both men talking about their lives, professions, and favorite hobbies.
 That year Urasawa also began the limited series Mujirushi: The Sign of Dreams in a collaboration with France's Louvre Museum.
 It began in Big Comic Original in October 2017 and ended on February 20, 2018.

 In January 2018, Urasawa attended the 45th Angoulême International Comics Festival in France, where he received the Fauve Special Award and the Fauve Polar SNCF Special Award for mystery.
 The festival also held an art exhibit of his work, before it moved to Paris from February 13 to March 31.
 Urasawa was the subject of the June 23 Wowow Prime TV program Nonfiction W Urasawa Naoki ~Tensai Mangaka no Owaranai Tabi~, which followed him around Europe, including to the 2018 Angoulême International Comics Festival and meeting Klaus Voormann in Germany.
 Urasawa began Asadora! in Big Comic Spirits on October 6, 2018.
+South Korean film director Bong Joon-ho called Urasawa "the greatest storyteller of our time" and likened the experience of reading Asadora! to that of being able to go back and read 20th Century Boys for the first time again.
 The November 2018 issue of Monthly Big Comic Spirits, released on September 27, was given the special title "Urasawa Jack".
 It included Urasawa's one-shot "It's a Beautiful Day", which adapted a story told to him by musician Kenji Endo, an interview between him and Shigeru Izumiya, and a calendar featuring illustrations of "beautiful women" by the artist.
 On December 27, Urasawa co-hosted a special radio program about Osamu Tezuka alongside Chiaki Kuriyama for Nippon Cultural Broadcasting.